Zen to Go Logo

 1. Prevention of physical risks

 This is the most visible pillar of occupational health.
-It focuses on everything that can cause physical harm, from obvious things like avoiding falls and hits, to more subtle details that impact day to day.
+It focuses on everything that can cause physical harm, from obvious things like avoiding falls and hits, to more subtle details that impact day-to-day life.

-In an office, this means ensuring ergonomic workstations to prevent injuries, ensuring good lighting to avoid straining the eyes, and keeping common areas clear.
+In an office, this means ensuring ergonomic workstations to prevent injuries, providing good lighting to avoid straining the eyes, and keeping common areas clear.

-In sectors like construction or manufacturing, risks are greater.
-It is estimated that in Mexico at least 500,000 workers are exposed to crystalline silica, a mineral that can cause serious respiratory diseases.
-Learning more about the recurring occupational hazards in Mexico helps grasp the true extent of the problem.
+In sectors like construction or manufacturing the risks are greater.
+It is estimated that in Mexico at least 500,000 workers are exposed to crystalline silica, a mineral that can cause severe respiratory diseases.
+Knowing more about the labor risks that recur in Mexico helps to understand the true scope of the problem.

-A safe work environment goes much further than the physical aspect.
+A safe work environment goes far beyond the physical.
 Mental health is equally important.
-This pillar focuses on identifying and mitigating the factors that generate stress, anxiety, or burnout in the team.
+This pillar focuses on identifying and mitigating factors that generate stress, anxiety, or burnout in the team.

-Psychosocial well-being is the silent engine of a committed and happy team.
-When employees feel mentally supported, their creativity, collaboration, and loyalty soar.
+Psychosocial wellbeing is the silent engine of a committed and happy team.
+When employees feel mentally supported, their creativity, collaboration, and loyalty skyrocket.

-This is where compliance with NOM-035 comes into play, which aims precisely to prevent psychosocial risk factors.
-Actions such as setting realistic workloads, fostering open communication, and promoting positive leadership are essential.
+This is where compliance with NOM-035 comes into play, which seeks just that: to prevent psychosocial risk factors.
+Actions like establishing realistic workloads, fostering open communication, and promoting positive leadership are fundamental.

 This pillar focuses on maintaining a clean and healthy work environment.
-But it goes much further than just having hand sanitizer on hand.
+But it goes far beyond just having hand sanitizer on hand.

-It includes ensuring good air quality, maintaining constant cleanliness in common areas such as bathrooms and kitchens, and facilitating access to basic hygiene materials.
-A clean environment not only prevents diseases but also sends a clear message: the company cares about the well-being of its people.
+It includes ensuring good air quality, maintaining constant cleanliness in common areas such as bathrooms and kitchens, and facilitating access to basic hygiene items.
+A clean environment not only prevents diseases but also sends a clear message: the company cares about the wellbeing of its people.

 4. Culture of prevention and training

-Finally, no occupational health program can succeed if it isn’t ingrained in the company’s DNA.
-It’s not about having a manual stored in a drawer, but empowering each employee.
+Finally, no occupational health program can succeed if it does not become part of the company’s DNA.
+It is not about having a manual filed away in a drawer, but about empowering every employee.

 This is achieved through constant and accessible training.
-Teach your team how to adjust their chair properly, recognize the first signs of stress, or safely lift objects.
-When each person understands their role, occupational health becomes a shared responsibility.
+Teach your team how to properly adjust their chairs, recognize the first signs of stress, or lift objects safely.
+When everyone understands their role, occupational health becomes a shared responsibility.

-Implementing these foundations is the first step in developing workplace wellness programs that truly make a positive impact.
+Implementing these foundations is the first step in developing workplace wellness programs that truly generate a positive impact.

 The silent impact of stress and how to combat it

-It’s like an invisible water leak: if you don’t address it, it ends up affecting the entire structure of your business.
-In Mexico, the numbers are more than a wake-up call; they are an alarm that no company can ignore.
+It’s like an invisible water leak: if you don’t fix it, it ends up affecting the entire structure of your business.
+In Mexico, the figures are more than just a wake-up call; they are an alarm that no company can ignore.

 Una empleada de oficina recibe un masaje en silla Shiatsu de un terapeuta de Zen to Go, mostrando relajación en el entorno laboral.

-The figures on workplace stress that Mexico cannot hide
+The figures of work-related stress that Mexico cannot hide

-The work pace has accelerated to levels that are already taking their toll.
-Recent data shows that 75% of Mexican workers have experienced some type of workplace stress.
-Worse still, an alarming 27% suffer from chronic stress.
+The work pace has accelerated to levels that are already taking a toll on us.
+Recent data shows that 75% of Mexican workers have experienced some form of work-related stress.
+Worse yet, an alarming 27% suffer from chronic stress.

 According to the World Health Organization, these figures place us above powers like China and the United States.
-You can look deeper into the state of workplace stress in Mexico and what it implies.
+You can delve deeper into the state of work-related stress in Mexico and what it entails.

-This translates into exhausted teams, less collaboration, and a much steeper uphill battle to achieve goals.
-Ignoring it is letting a silent thief steal your people’s potential.
+This translates into exhausted teams, less collaboration, and a much steeper uphill climb to achieve goals.
+Ignoring it is letting a silent thief steal the potential of your people.

 Practical solutions for a real problem

-The good news is that combating stress in the office doesn’t require astronomical solutions, but rather smart interventions that offer real relief.
+The good news is that combating stress in the office doesn’t require astronomical solutions, but intelligent interventions that offer real relief.
 This is where initiatives like chair massages make a measurable and, above all, felt difference.

-Think of it this way: offering a 15-minute break with a professional therapist directly in the office breaks the cycle of built-up tension.
+Think of it this way: offering a 15-minute break with a professional therapist directly in the office breaks the cycle of accumulated tension.

-A chair massage is much more than just a simple benefit.
-It is a strategic tool that sends a powerful message: "We care about your well-being and give you the space to recharge".
+A chair massage is much more than a simple benefit.
+It is a strategic tool that sends a powerful message: "We care about your wellbeing and we give you the space to recharge."

-This action not only relieves physical tension in the neck and shoulders but also provides a crucial mental disconnection.
-As we’ve seen in hundreds of companies, the most effective solutions are the ones that are felt in the body.
+This action not only relieves physical tension in the neck and shoulders, but it also provides a crucial mental disconnection.
+As we have seen in hundreds of companies, the most effective solutions are those that are felt in the body.

 A tangible boost to mood and energy

-When an employee returns to their desk after a well-being break, they don’t just feel more relaxed.
+When an employee returns to their desk after a wellness break, they don’t just feel more relaxed.
 They feel seen and valued.
 At Zen to Go, we see this every day.

 This type of initiative generates a domino effect that is noticeable:

-• Improves mood: A happier team is one that communicates better and collaborates more.
+• Improves mood: A happier team is a team that communicates better and collaborates more.

-• Recharges energy: Helps combat afternoon fatigue and maintain focus.
+• Recharges energy: Helps overcome afternoon fatigue and maintain focus.

-• Strengthens loyalty: Demonstrates with actions, not just words, a genuine commitment to people’s health.
+• Strengthens loyalty: Demonstrates with actions, not just words, a genuine commitment to the health of individuals.

-Incorporating these breaks is a simple and high-impact way to manage one of the biggest risks to modern occupational health.
-If you want to dig deeper, we invite you to read our tips on managing workplace stress to be happier at work.
+Incorporating these breaks is an easy and high-impact way to manage one of the greatest risks to modern occupational health.
+If you want to dig deeper, we invite you to read our tips on how to manage work-related stress to be happier at your job.

-How to land your occupational health plan step by step
+How to ground your occupational health plan step by step

 Moving from theory to action doesn’t have to be complicated.
-This guide is designed so that HR and wellness leaders can launch an occupational health plan logically and effectively, without needing a million-dollar budget.
+This guide is designed for HR and wellness leaders to kick off an occupational health plan logically and effectively without needing a million-dollar budget.
 The secret is not to seek perfection from day one.
-It’s to start with concrete actions that build a solid foundation.
+It’s about starting with concrete actions that build a solid foundation.

 1. Initial diagnosis: where do we stand?

-Before charting a route, you need to know where you stand.
-The first step is a straightforward diagnosis to identify your team’s specific risks and pain points.
+Before outlining a route, you need to know where you are.
+The first step is a simple diagnosis to identify the specific risks and pain points of your team.

 • Observe your office: Are the chairs really ergonomic?
-Does the lighting strain your eyes by the end of the day?
+Does the lighting strain the eyes by the end of the day?
 Are there loose cables or obstructed aisles?

 With the diagnosis in hand, it’s time to set realistic goals.
-Forget vague notions like "improving well-being."
+Forget vague purposes like "improving wellbeing."
 Be specific.

 A good goal is not "reduce stress."
-It is "reduce stress-related absenteeism by 15% in the next six months" or "achieve that 80% of the team participates in at least one active break a week".
+It is "reduce stress-related absenteeism by 15% in the next six months" or "achieve that 80% of the team participates in at least one active break each week."

 Having metrics like this will allow you to know if your actions are working and justify the investment to management.